I got so much to do in our remaining busy broadcast hour, so we're going to get right straight to it.

 And further, the left gets to pretend they care about individuals when all they're doing is taking these sad cases of confused people and encouraging a total socialist collectivist government.

-Okay, folks, a uh a quick pregunta.
+Okay, folks, a quick pregunta.

 Little Spanish lingo there for question.